TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 Mod Overview
 ============
 The Gorgon's Eye is a content mod for BG:EE/SoD and EET that adds an underground thieves den into the town of Beregost.
 It contains new quests, characters, stores and items.
-Your missions will include theft, extortion, bounty hunting, and battles against rival thieves.
-However, good-aligned characters will have satisfying options for roleplay, granted you can personally justify actually joining a thieves guild.
-The area can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful-good alignment.
+The area can be accessed immediately after leaving Candlekeep and is open to all players, excluding only those with a lawful-good alignment.

+Upon joining, you'll find yourself undertaking tasks that align with the operations of a typical thieves guild.
+You'll be required to engage in activities such as theft, extortion, smuggling, bounty hunting, and assassination.
+However, it's worth noting that there are satisfying options for good and neutral-aligned players.
+If at any point you find the guild's ways aren't to your liking, you have the option to switch allegiances and aid the City Watch in their mission against the Gorgon's Eye.

 The component "Add more pickpocketable items" will distribute random treasure to generic npcs.
 (Commoners, nobles, etc.)